Solecist287/AndroidChess/README.md

 Players can resign at any time by clicking the **resign button**, which then prompts the player to choose whether or not to save the game.
 Resigning counts as a win for the other player.
 ### Drawing
 The game can end in a draw if one player sends a draw request, by clicking the **draw button**, and the other accepts it, by clicking the **draw button immediately after**.
-### Choosing a random move for a player's turn
-Clicking the **AI button** chooses a random move for the current player's turn.
 ### Saving a game
 When a game terminates in any fashion, a prompt appears on the screen.
 The player must enter a **non-empty** name for the recorded game and click the **OK button**.
 After having entered a name for the game, it is saved to an internal text file called "games.txt" which holds all past saved games.
 ### Replaying a game